Zhubbs19/PortfolioWebsite/README.txt

 - This is the source code for my portfolio website - zachhubbard.com

+AI Attributions
+- Used Claude AI for site and CSS formatting

 Code Attributions
 - It was created using React.js, JavaScript, HTML, and CSS.